25. OF Michael Conforto

 2. SP Aaron Nola

-Philadelphia’s Aaron Nola narrowly edges out Urias as the top arm on the board.
+Philadelphia’s Aaron Nola ranks as the top arm on the board.
 The Phillies’ ace has three top-7 Cy Young finishes, and has some of the best stuff in either league.
 Nola has seemingly fixed any control issues that plagued him earlier in his career, having led the league in strikeout-to-walk ratio in ’22 (8.10 SO/W).
 Just about every team in the league could vie for his services, including the Phillies.
 However, it might become difficult for Philadelphia to retain its ace after shelling out a massive deal to Trea Turner last offseason.
-Though Philly is likely feeling some form of buyer’s remorse, the team may very well get outbid for Nola this offseason.
-The Giants could be a team that emerges as a suitor.
+In their place, the Giants could be a team that emerges as a suitor.
 San Francisco has tried shelling out massive deals to free agents in the past to no avail.
 Inking Nola to a deal would signal big changes in the Bay Area.

 Prediction: Nola signs with the San Francisco Giants